andreideusteanu2/sample_project/README.md

 - are there other matching keys that could be used?
 - is the unmatched data truly unique or did the matching logic miss some matches?
 - in case no Country, Region, City information is available -> could a Machine Learning Classification algorithm be trained on the matched data to extract this information from the Address?
+- could these be further reduced into a single dataset maybe by enforcing a common schema on them?
 ## Start
 Based on the first step, I determined that the Google dataset has the most information ~ 360K rows, whereas the Website and Facebook datasets contain slightly less information at around 72K rows each.